-The goal of the Clinical/Community Research Integration Support Program (CRISP) is to fund high impact clinical and/or community research that has the potential to improve health outcomes and/or influence clinical practice at the point of care for women and/or children.
+The Clinical/Community Research Integration Support Program (CRISP) funds clinical and/or community research that has the potential to improve health outcomes and/or influence clinical practice at the point of care for women and/or children.

-Funding requests may be up to $20,000 (total) spent over a period of support of three years.
+Funding requests up to $20,000 (total) for a three year term will be considered.